Podlite - a lightweight markup language

 floats weightlessly above the Earth.

-This source can be either local or remote, and it can be indicated using different schemas: https: for remote images, file: for local ones, or data for embedded images in to the document.
-If no schema is provided, it defaults to file:.
+This source can be either local or remote, and it can be specified using different schemas: https: for remote images, file: for local ones, or data: for embedded images in the document.
+If no schema is provided, file: is used as default.

 =picture https://example.com/image.jpg